-The Grand Place is hidden up a maze of lively cobbled and pedestrianised streets packed with local restaurants largely serving seafood, paella and moule frites.
-Once you find the square, you will be impressed by the ornate, spired 15th-century city hall, as well as a number of antique guildhalls (mostly 1697–1705) with fine baroque gables, gilded statues and elaborate guild symbols.
+The Grand Place is hidden up a maze of lively cobbled and pedestrianized streets packed with local restaurants largely serving seafood, paella, and moule frites.
+Once you find the square, you will be impressed by the ornate, spired 15th-century city hall, as well as a number of antique guildhalls (mostly 1697–1705) with fine baroque gables, gilded statues, and elaborate guild symbols.

 Typically, our free benefits at luxury hotels include:

 - Room upgrade to next category

 - Complimentary breakfast for two per bedroom

 - Complimentary Welcome Gift

 - $100 USD equivalent Hotel experiential credit per room per stay